Leomelonseeds/UltimaAddons/README.md

 - RECUPERATE: Reduces cooldown time for shields when they are disabled by an axe.
 - UADD_DURABILITY_CURRENT_ITEM: Adds/removes durability from an item, with consideration for unbreaking enchantment and custom durability items.
 - UADD_DURABILITY_ARMOR: Adds/removes durability from all worn armor, with consideration for unbreaking enchantment and custom durability items.

+Additionally, the plugin allows the following enchants to function properly by providing placeholders or helper methods:
+- Parry: Block your shield right as your opponent is about to hit you to perform a parry, dealing true damage and knocking them backwards.
+- Gardener: Critical hits do more damage the higher you fall from.
+- Mobslinger: Hold any mob's spawn egg in your offhand to load and shoot it from your crossbow.

 ## Custom Items
 The plugin also provides some custom items and recipes that add some fresh gameplay elements to the survival experience.
 All recipes can be found by using the `/recipes` command in-game.
 Most weapons with abilities have cooldowns that are not listed here, since they are subject to change.
 Several items have increased durability over their vanilla counterparts, such as the armorsets.